RavensbourneWebMedia/Web-development-workshop/sessions/08/README.md

 In groups of 2-3, discuss which techniques you could use in your *Sharing is caring* projects, then brainstorm and jot down ideas in [this shared GDoc](https://docs.google.com/document/d/1iPmNnwnhaF7VxXvngHFdFizRyh0fycxVmXUprLZsXAY/edit?usp=sharing).

+# Tutorials

+Let's chat about your **brain-catching ideas** and **copy**.

-I don't want to hear about coding issues, until we have worked out your content strategy.
+I don't want to hear about coding issues until we have worked out your *content strategy*.

+Let's not worry about how feasible / hard to build your ideas are at this point.
+Everything is *figureoutable*.

 # Homework